cozeit/czMore/README.md

   $("#czContainer").czMore({
         onLoad: function(index) {
             //Mainly used for then you have a number of record sets that are passed/loaded into html
-	    //before trigering the czMore plugin, so when looping on the recordsets this event will trigger each time },
+	    //before trigering the czMore plugin, so when looping on the recordsets this event
+	    //will trigger each time it finds an container with id=recordset },
     });
 ```